Kong/kong-confluent/Kong Konnect and Confluent Cloud/Kong Konnect and Confluent Cloud.md

 ![alt_text](images/image1.png "image_tooltip")

 The diagram considers that the Kafka Platform is not being exposed to external applications or services.
-In this sense the Gateway is responsible not just to expose your Kafka Platform but, more importantly, also to control such exposure with typical policies like Authentication, Rate Limiting, etc.
+In this sense the Gateway is responsible not just to expose your Kafka Platform but, more importantly, to control such exposure with typical policies like Authentication, Rate Limiting, etc.

 In an architecture like this, Kong will translate a regular REST request into Kafka messages to be posted in existing topics.